 It is not entirely clear why these additional reports are being made, but some speculate that reporting non-financial foreign entities (NFFEs) may be sending the information to the IRS without first passing it through the CRA.
 This means that U.S. taxpayers holding certain accounts in Canada may face an unexpected increased risk of discovery.
 While ATCA’s information sharing procedures have long been a concern, this inquiry shows that calls for caution are entirely appropriate and should not be ignored.

 Work with a Tax Professional Regarding Offshore Accounts

 If you have questions or concerns regarding your foreign accounts and duty to report under FBAR or FATCA, CPA Ted Kleinman can help.
 Ted has helped expats and international taxpayers comply with IRS and foreign disclosure rules for decades.
-To schedule a free initial consultation regarding FBAR, FATCA, or any tax compliance concern, call U.S. Tax Help at (541) 923-0903.
+To schedule a consultation regarding FBAR, FATCA, or any tax compliance concern, call U.S. Tax Help at (541) 923-0903.